 The entire onboarding experience can be structured using a frontline training and enablement solution.
 Everything from onboarding a new hire to taking them to the next level can be streamlined in the FLE solution.
 It enables you to create an automated workflow that seamlessly blends with the employee’s flow of work.

-Rather than overloading your employee with information, you can structure your onboarding through a drip journey.
+Rather than overloading your employees with information, you can structure your onboarding through a drip journey.
 The drip journey can have a microlearning module to drive engagement.
 For instance, using the Disprz FLE solution, you can create an onboarding drip journey of 15 to 30 days or more covering short videos, mini-blogs, flashcards, and objective quizzes to assess the knowledge.
 Moreover, an FLE gives you insights into a learner’s progress to take real-time action.

-See a preview to find out how an FLE solution can help you in onboarding and empower your frontline employees
+See a preview to find out how an FLE solution can help you in onboarding and empower your frontline employees.